benpartington/CV/README.md

 ## Skills

-Strong Teamwork Skills - At Culture Trip I worked as part of the visual media team to produce several editions of the Culture Trip magazine.
+Teamwork Skills - At Culture Trip I worked as part of the visual media team to produce several editions of the Culture Trip magazine.
 My contribution involved contacting featured businesses to secure press images and making sure my work was in line with the strict team deadlines.

+Organisational Skills - At Ikon Science I successfully helped to organise software training courses for 2 years.
+My contributions involved scheduling, organising attendee feedback and catering, as well as organising training materials for in-house and remote courses.

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.